DavidSM100/CryptoText/README.md

 # CryptoText

-[webxdc](webxdc.org) to encrypt/decrypt text and files.
+[Webxdc](webxdc.org) to encrypt/decrypt text and files.

-Just open with and set a password, then you can encrypt/decrypt text and files whenever you want.
+Just set a password and then you can encrypt/decrypt text and files whenever you want.